Applicability

 Request for Hearing

 A faculty member who wishes to request a hearing must do so in writing to the President of the Faculty Council.
-This request must be sent by certified mail, postmarked no later than ten business days following the faculty member's receipt of a notice of summary suspension or other disciplinary action.
+This request must be sent by certified mail, postmarked no later than five business days following the faculty member's receipt of a notice of summary suspension or other disciplinary action.
 If no such request is made, the Dean shall impose disciplinary action and the Dean's action shall be final.

 Where the President of the Faculty Council has received a timely written request for a hearing, the President of the Faculty Council shall forward a copy of such written request to the Dean.